 What is shareholder protection and how does it work?

 Losing a key employee or director can be hard enough, but more issues can emerge if an owner or part-owner dies.

-Without an agreement in place about what happens to the shares of a deceased company owner, a business may enter a period of uncertainty which could harm its financial prospects.
-Family beneficiaries may argue with the other owners about the direction of the business or how the shares are distributed or other shareholders may want to buy the equity but could struggle to afford it or agree on a price.
+Without an agreement in place about what happens to the shares of a deceased company owner, a business may enter a period of uncertainty that could harm its financial prospects.
+Family beneficiaries may argue with the remaining shareholders about the direction of the business or how the shares are distributed or other shareholders may want to buy the equity but could struggle to afford it or agree on a price.

 A shareholder agreement avoids all these issues by setting out in writing what would happen to the shares in the event of an owner dying.
-The shareholder agreement sets out what happens if a stakeholder passes away while an appropriate Shareholder Protection policy provides payouts so the equity of the deceased shareholder can be purchased by their company owners under the terms of the Shareholder agreement (also known as a Cross Option agreement).
+The shareholder agreement sets out what happens if a stakeholder passes away while an appropriate Shareholder Protection policy provides payouts so the equity of the deceased shareholder can be purchased by the remaining shareholders under the terms of the Shareholder agreement (also known as a Cross Option agreement).

 This provides peace of mind for all shareholders that they wouldn’t have to struggle to purchase the shares and the business can return to normality without too much disruption.

 The Shareholder Protection policy will also ensure the family members get a sum of money at a fair and previously agreed price when the shares are purchased.

 Shareholder protection doesn’t just have to cover death.
 It can also be used when a company owner becomes seriously ill, letting them sell their shares to others at a fair and agreed rate so the business can go on operating.

 There are three main types of shareholder protection insurance